Compactifications of reductive groups as moduli stacks of bundles

 The given automorphism of $E_\eta$ is a $K((t))$-valued point of $\Auto(C_n,E)/\G_m$, which by \re{hh} is diagonalizable and 0-dimensional, so it is of finite order, say $n$, prime to the characteristic.
 Consequently, $E_\eta$ together with its given automorphism may be regarded as a bundle chain over $[C_{m+1}/(\G_m \times \mu_n)]$.

 Over some extension $\tilde{K}$ of $K$, the structure group of such an object reduces to $T$.
 The proof of this is the same as \cite[4.3, 6.4]{kansas}, with two exceptions.
-Part B of 4.3 is replaced by an easy argument: having a $\G_m$-action trivializes any $G$-bundle over the dense $\G_m$-orbit in $[\P^1/\G_m]$, and the $\mu_n$-action then may be conjugated into $T$ \cite[7.1]{kansas}, so the associated $G/B$-bundle has a section over this dense orbit, which extends to a regular section over $[\P^1/\G_m]$ by the valuative criterion.
-And in 6.4, the centralizer $Z(\chi(\G_m \times \mu_n))$ need not be connected, but its identity component is reductive \cite[A.8.12]{cgp}, so, over some extension $\tilde{K}$, it has a Bruhat decomposition of the form $BWB$ just like a (connected) reductive group.
+Part B of 4.3 is replaced by an easy argument: having a $\G_m$-action trivializes any $G$-bundle over the dense $\G_m$-orbit in $[\P^1/\G_m]$, and the $\mu_n$-action {\red there, being essentially a homomorphism $\mu_n \to G$, may then} be conjugated into $T$ \cite[7.1]{kansas}, so the associated $G/B$-bundle has a section over this dense orbit, which extends to a regular section over $[\P^1/\G_m]$ by the valuative criterion.
+And in 6.4, the centralizer $Z(\chi(\G_m \times \mu_n))$ need not be connected, but {\red as the centralizer of a torus in a reductive group,} its identity component is reductive \cite[A.8.12]{cgp}, so, over some extension $\tilde{K}$, it has a Bruhat decomposition of the form $BWB$ just like a (connected) reductive group.

 Consequently, once $E_\eta$ is reduced to $T$ as a bundle chain over $[C_{m+1}/\G_m]$, the given automorphism is uniquely determined by its triviality over $p_\pm$ together with the automorphism of $C_\eta \cong C_{m+1}$ underlying it.